-Please be aware that we are currently experiencing a high volume of calls.
-Thank you for your patience.
+Please be aware that we are currently experiencing a high volume of calls as well as delays on some services due to COVID-19 and our new IT system,

 Safeguarding is about a protecting a person’s right to live a life free from abuse and neglect.